 One of my favorite adventure activities along the coast was a dune buggy ride in the Oregon Dunes National Recreational Area.
 Sand Dunes Frontier in Florence offers a wild, thrilling ride through the dunes!
 (Be sure to watch my Oregon Road Trip mini-doc to see the dune buggy in action!)
 It’s easily located off Highway 101.

-A Few Tips For Your Oregon Road Trip:
+4. A Few Hot Tips For Your First Visit To Oregon

 - Have brand new windshield wipers.
 I lucked out and only had a few days of rain during my visit.
 Odds are your luck won’t be as great.
 (But I hope it is!)
 My wipers were shot and I didn’t realize until I couldn’t see well on wet, foggy backroads and that’s not good.